Cut your own or pick a beautifully sheared Fresh Cut Christmas Tree!

 Cut Your Own: Choose from over 60 acres of beautifully shaped Christmas trees.

 Fresh-Cut Area: Trees are cut fresh from our own farms.
 Fresh-Cut trees are priced by the type and height of the tree.
-Most are $55 and range up to $200 for the tallest trees.
-The 2018 Fresh-Cut trees are predominately the Douglas Fir variety.
+Most are $65 and up to $200 for the tallest trees.
+We have TALL Douglas Fir (limited) available by order up to 15′.
+The 2019 Fresh-Cut trees are predominately the Douglas Fir variety.
 Fresh-Cut trees are priced based on the type of tree and height for tall trees.

 Cut your own trees are priced by the type of tree, plus MD sales tax: